Skip to main contentSkip to data table

 • Historical replay — used by backfill-depegs.ts so historical rebuilds can consult the same authoritative provider instead of drifting back to CoinGecko/DefiLlama for those assets

-• Source: either direct Ethereum eth_call redemption quotes or tracked-base inheritance when a redeemable wrapper should shadow another tracked asset:
+• Source: direct eth_call redemption/NAV quotes or tracked-base inheritance when a redeemable wrapper should shadow another tracked asset:

 • Cap getBurnAmount(address,uint256) for cUSD -> USDC